 Thailand is blessed with gorgeous islands of all sizes and temperaments in both the Andaman Sea (west side) and in the Gulf of Thailand.

 Although islands aren't technically the best place for real cultural interaction — or cheap shopping — they're a requisite addition to any vacation in Thailand.
-But save the islands for last: once there you won't want to go anywhere else!
+But consider saving the islands for last.
+Once there, you won't want to go anywhere else!

 Some Reasons to Visit the Thai Islands: